tangowithcode/tango_with_django_2/manuscript/chapter11-redux.md

 | Password Change          | `.../password/change/`            | `auth_password_change`      |
 | Change Complete          | `.../password/change/done/`       | `auth_password_change_done` |

 All too good to be true!
-While the functionality is provided for you, the `django-registration-redux` package unfortunately does not provide templates for each of the required pages.
+While all of this different functionality is provided for you, the `django-registration-redux` package unfortunately does not provide templates for each of the required pages.
 This makes sense, as templates tend to be application-specific.
 As such, we'll need to create templates for each view.

 ## Setting up the Templates
 In the [Django Registration Redux Quick Start Guide](https://django-registration-redux.readthedocs.org/en/latest/quickstart.html), an overview of what templates are required is provided.
 However, it is not immediately clear what goes within each template.
 Rather than try and work it out from the code, we can take a look at a set of [templates written by Anders Hofstee](https://github.com/macdhuibh/django-registration-templates) to quickly get the gist of what we need to code up.